Arthur-Rankin/CompSci-1/Readme.md

     - outputLoop Program:
         - Loops 10 times to print the numbers 1 - 10 to an `outputFile` Uses `<fstream>` header file to create a file called `numbers.txt`.
     - inputLoop Program:
         - Reades the file created by outputLoop program and displays the information.
+I am careful to check to make sure that they file exists.
+The while loop checks to make sure that an item still exists to print out to the console.